Is It Better to Watch TV Shows Week to Week or Binge?

 Weekly Viewing Builds Anticipation and Extends Enjoyment

 When HBO released The Last of Us on a weekly schedule, each episode became its own event.
 Viewers had time to sit with what they watched, revisit scenes, and form theories before the next chapter arrived.
-The same was true of Andor on Disney+, which developed a devoted audience that treated each episode like a piece of a puzzle they were actively working on.
+The same was true of Andor on Disney+, which developed a devoted audience that treated each episode like a piece of a puzzle they were actively solving.

 That anticipation can make the final payoff hit harder.
 You have had more time to care.